 Just How Similar?

 The American Association of Community Colleges recently released a brief titled, "Just How Similar?
 Community Colleges and the For-Profit Sector."
-The study focuses on the fundamental differences between community and for-profit colleges that makes it difficult to compare the two types of institutions according to the criteria that have been used recently.
+The study focuses on the fundamental differences between community and for-profit colleges that make it difficult to compare the two types of institutions according to the criteria that have been used recently.
 According to a press release on PR Newswire, while the post-secondary institutions may offer a number of common programs, that tends to be where the similarities end.
 These institutions serve a widely different population, which results in different outcomes and success rates overall.

 - A higher ratio of minority students at community colleges.
-More than half of all Hispanic students and 40% of Black, Native American and Alaskan Native students were enrolled in community colleges in 2008, according to the study results posted at the American Association of Community Colleges website.
+More than half of all Hispanic students and 40% of Black, Native American, and Alaskan Native students were enrolled in community colleges in 2008, according to the study results posted at the American Association of Community Colleges website.

 - A lower number of full-time students in community colleges.
 Only around 40% of community college students are enrolled full-time, compared with 90% of the students at for-profit colleges.
 These numbers also increase the graduation rates at for-profit colleges.